Bill Turley is regularly asked to testify at the California State Senate and California State Assembly on wage and hour laws

 If you are considering filing a wage violation lawsuit against your employer, you may have already calculated the amount of back wages you are owed.
 However, there are several California laws that can affect the amount of your damages—and in many cases, it can be thousands of dollars more than an employee has estimated.

-Types of Damages and Penalties in California Wage Violation Lawsuits
+Calculating Damages (your wages owed) and Penalties in California Wage Violation Lawsuits

-There are two types of financial awards in California wage and hour cases.
+There are two types of three awards in California wage and hour cases.
 The first are damages, which are monies you earned and are rightfully owed (such as back wages).
 The second are penalties, and are additional funds paid by your employer as a consequence of violating the law.
 The third are PAGA penalties.

 Employees can be awarded the following in a California wage and hour claim: